mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-  - General coordination and supervise governance, finance and administration of the organization, involving over 50 volunteers.
+  - General coordination, supervision and governance of the association.
-  - Fundraising and ERASMUS+ grant application.
+  - Finance and administration of the organization, including fundraising and ERASMUS+ grant application.
-  - Coordinated internal and membership department.
+  - Coordinated internal and membership department, consisting of over 30 international volunteers.
   - Supported engement with high-level external partners.
-  - Developmed and mantained of association website.
+  - Developed and mantained of association website.
+  - Organization of international events and conferences.
 ]